MLOps

 Why we chose it over alternatives: We evaluated Airflow, Prefect, and Argo Workflows before settling on Kubeflow Pipelines.
 Airflow is better suited to general data engineering.
 It was not designed for ML and the ML-specific features feel grafted on.
 Prefect is excellent for Python-native teams but does not have the same depth of Kubernetes integration.
 Argo Workflows is closer (Kubeflow Pipelines actually uses Argo Workflows under the hood) but requires more manual configuration for ML-specific use cases.

 Kubeflow Pipelines wins because it treats ML artifacts as first-class citizens.
 Input datasets, output models, and evaluation metrics are tracked automatically per run with a lineage graph.
 When a model in production degrades, you trace it back to the exact run, the exact data version, and the exact hyperparameters.
+Kubeflow Pipelines v2 is built on top of Argo Workflows under the hood.

 Where it falls short: The Python SDK has a learning curve and the documentation has not kept pace with API changes between v1 and v2.
 Plan for a few days of setup before things feel natural.